s3909738/COSC2196A1MyProfile/README.md

 # COSC2196A1MyProfile
-Introduction to IT - Assessment 1 - My Profile
+Introduction to IT - Assessment 1 - My Profile.
  This is a webpage for my IT profile.